Hilary Devey: Awards

 Devey was awarded the Vitalise Woman of the Year Award in 2008, and an Honorary Doctorate of Law by the University of Leicester in 2010 for her services to industry.
 Other UK domestic awards have included the Sir Robert Lawrence Award for Lifetime Achievement from the Chartered Institute of Logistics and Transport in 2009 and the Personality of the Year in the International Freight Weekly Awards for 2010.

 In July 2012, Devey was awarded an Honorary Doctorate of Business Administration by the University of Bolton, for services to business.

 Devey was appointed Commander of the Order of the British Empire (CBE), in the 2013 Birthday Honours, for services to the transport industry and charity.

 On 16 April 2014, Devey was awarded an Honorary Degree of Doctor of Business Administration from the University of Wolverhampton.

 Devey was an ambassador of the British Citizen Awards, a ceremony held bi-annually to reward everyday individuals and their contribution to society.

 Personal life

 Devey previously lived near Burton upon Trent, Staffordshire, England, but then relocated to Boylestone in Derbyshire.
 She also had a house in London and villas in Morocco, Spain, and Boca Raton, Florida, and for a time, owned a mansion in the state, which she sold in 2014 for £5.42 million.
 She was married and divorced three times.
 She also had a son named Mevlit, who she said in 2013 had successfully overcome drug addiction.

-Devey was a Bolton Wanderers supporter and a fan of rock band Status Quo.

 On 28 October 2012, whilst on BBC Radio 4's Desert Island Discs, Devey shared a story about her mother's discovery, years into her relationship with Devey's father, that he already had a wife and four children.
 Devey also discovered that her ex-partner was also already married with five children.